 Help with weight loss or weight management and overall health

 The goal of intuitive eating is to help you improve your relationship with eating and your body, and to improve your overall health and wellbeing, rather than having a narrow focus on weight loss.
 This is why it is often called a non-diet or weight-neutral approach.
 As you implement the strategies your body will gradually come to its natural, healthy weight.
 This weight adjustment is a gradual, gentle process of improving health.
 It is common for people’s eight to go up and down a lot during this process, and each person’s experience is different.

 Support after bariatric surgery

 While bariatric surgery for weight loss forces you to change the amount of food you can eat at any one time, it of course doesn’t change the underlying thoughts and feelings which lead to over eating and weight gain in the first place.
-Learning intuitive eating strategies can give you a better chance of long term success following surgery, and can help you shift your focus from just weight loss to improved heath and wellbeing overall.
+Learning intuitive eating strategies can give you a better chance of long term success following surgery, and can help you shift your focus from just’ weight loss’ to improved self care, heath and wellbeing overall.